mirinez/Portfolio/doc-portfolio.md

 This document contains the technical documentation for my personal portfolio.
 The project has been developed using pure web technologies **HTML, CSS, and vanilla JavaScript** without any additional frameworks, with a focus on learning, thorough code documentation, responsive design, and clean aesthetics.

-**Project objective:** to create an online presence that reflects my technical and creative personality — clean, organized, with nods to the development ecosystem (VSCode aesthetics, monospace fonts, dark mode) and that works perfectly on any device.
+**Project objective:** to create an online presence that reflects my technical and creative personality, clean, organized, with nods to the development ecosystem (VSCode aesthetics, monospace fonts, dark mode) and that works perfectly on any device.

 ### File Structure